syncfusion-content/wpf-docs/wpf/DatePicker/Getting-Started.md

 ## Set selected value on lost focus

-If we want to update the selected date of `SfDateSelector` to the `SfDatePicker.DateTime` property by moving the focus from `SfDateSelector` to anywhere, use the [SetValueOnLostFocus](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SetValueOnLostFocus.html) property value as `true`.
-By default, the selected date of `SfDateSelector` can be sets to the `SfDatePicker.DateTime` property only by clicking the `OK` button, otherwise the selected value not updated by the move focus.
+If we want to update the selected date of `SfDateSelector` to the `SfDatePicker.Value` property by moving the focus from `SfDateSelector` to anywhere, use the [SetValueOnLostFocus](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SetValueOnLostFocus.html) property value as `true`.
+By default, the selected date of `SfDateSelector` can be sets to the `SfDatePicker.Value` property only by clicking the `OK` button, otherwise the selected value not updated by the move focus.

 {% tabs %}
 {% highlight xaml %}